jfbus/autoconfig/README.md

 # config

-Autonomous configuration for package - initial config + hot reload
+Autonomous configuration for golang packages with hot reload on signals

 ## Usage